Derv-OFlynn/Fallout3rdYear/1_ClientServingProgramming/Lab Notes.md

 The ``netstat`` command displays various network related information such as network connections, routing tables, interface statistics, masquerade connections, multicast memberships etc.,

+http is on port 80

+sudo is used in linux to run commands safely

 ### <mark style="background: #FF5582A6;">daytimeServer.c</mark>
 ```C
 #include <stdio.h>